Ali Kazim

 Untitled (‘Ruins’ Series), 2024

-Further documenting these found objects, Kazim meticulously reproduces each of them in Siyan Qalam, a form of Persian miniature painting, thereby connecting two crafts of clay and ink from different timelines.
-The artist creates a fictive landscape strewn with these real archeological pieces, evoking a collective portraiture of populations that once resided in the region, who made use of the natural resources of the environment.
+Untitled (‘Ruins’ Series) is an ongoing series of works on paper inspired by long walks around unexcavated archeological sites in and around Lahore.
+Kazim meticulously reproduces each of them in Siyan Qalam, a form of Persian miniature painting, thereby connecting two crafts of clay and ink from different timelines.
+The artist creates a fictive landscape strewn with these real archeological pieces, evoking a collective portraiture of the people who once resided in the region, and who made use of the natural resources of the environment.
 Their heritage spawned a succession of different civilizations.
-These civilizations come and go, while the landscape remains.
+These civilizations have come and gone, leaving the landscape in place.

 Commissioned by Lahore Biennale Foundation